GoGoGadgetRepo/ArchInstallMBP/README.md

 # Macbook Pro 11,4

 You can follow the readme file and carry the setup step by step or run the automated scripts.
+There are 3 sripts (pre, post and package install).

 ## Installation Instructions
 ### Setting the font